Bottom Line

 Article Summary

-According to the Denver Gazette, Colorado is often characterized in media reports as a hotspot for unidentified flying object activity.
-This focus centers specifically on the vast and remote geographical area of the San Luis Valley.
+According to the Denver Gazette's coverage, Colorado is often characterized as a hotspot for unidentified flying object activity.
+This focus centers specifically on the vast and remote geographical area known as the San Luis Valley.

 Key Points

-• The Denver Gazette article compiled five alleged UFO stories centered in Colorado's San Luis Valley.
+• The Denver Gazette published a collection of five alleged UFO stories from the San Luis Valley in December 2020.

-• The original source mixed UAP claims with unrelated local announcements (e. g., COVID-19 testing and meteor showers).
+• The source material was mixed with unrelated local news, including COVID-19 testing site announcements and meteor shower schedules.

 Why It Matters